BuckCoin/buck/README.md

 # To stop Buck safely if it is running in daemon, close the application with zcash-cli stop
 zcash-cli stop
 ```
+### Windows
+Windows build is maintained in buck-gui-wallet-win project.

 Security Warnings
 -----------------